DTJF/fbdoc/ReadMe.md

 Welcome to the *fb-doc* package.
-It's a tool for generating documentation from and for FreeBASIC (= FB) source code.
+It's a multifunctional tool, mainly for generating documentation from and for FreeBASIC (= FB) source code, but useful for other pruposes as well, ie. like generating header files.
 Rather than creating the documentation output directly, *fb-doc* is designed to close the gap between FB and C syntax to allow for using any C / C++ documentation tool-chain.
 Also it supports the creation of documentational comments in the source and it can get extended via external plugins.

-The package is [hosted at GitHub](http://github.com/DTJF/fb-doc) and it includes
+The package is [hosted at GitHub](http://github.com/DTJF/fb-doc) and it contains

 - the source code of the *fb-doc* tool
 - the context of the documentation